Chetvertnia

 Chetvertnia (Четвертня, Czetwertnia) is a village in Volyn Oblast, Ukraine.
-The village is famous for being the estate Czetwertyński family.
+The village is famous for being the estate of the Czetwertyński family.

-In the 15-17th centuries the village was considered a city.
+In the 15th–17th centuries the village was considered a city.

 In 1437 Oleksandr Chetvertynsky established in a city Transfiguration Monastery.
 Sometime at the end of 16th century the city belonged to the House of Zbaraski when Prince Janusz Zbaraski married Hanna Czetwertyńska.
 In 1604 here was established a church Transfiguration of Our Lord.
 Upon extinguishing of House of Zbaraski family line, the estate was returned to Czetwertyński family.